AriRice/Leiothlypis_first_chapter/README.md

 3. Export the weights output and the metadata ("Leiothlypis_50kbp_data") to a local computer.

-4. Plot in R (Script included here).
+4. Plot in R (Script included here, requires another plot.twisst.R script from the developers).

 # Treemix
 I didn't put any methods on Github because it was very straightforward and ultimately didn't tell me anything.

+# D statistics (ABBA-BABA tests across genomic windows)
+1.